Close

 2. Visa Approval Letter

 This is where the process differs significantly from other destinations.
-For most application methods, you'll need a visa approval letter issued by the Vietnam Immigration Department.
-This letter authorizes you to collect your visa either upon arrival or at a Vietnamese embassy.
+For visa on arrival or embassy applications, your Vietnamese sponsor company applies for a visa approval letter from the Vietnam Immigration Department, which takes around 5-7 working days.
+This letter authorizes you to collect your visa either upon arrival at Vietnam's international airports or at a Vietnamese embassy.

-• Purpose of your visit (meetings, negotiations, factory inspections, etc.)
+• Purpose of your visit and the relationship to the applicant (meetings, negotiations, factory inspections, conference attendance)

 4. Passport-Sized Photographs